 Members of any class may resign by notifying the Executive Office or the Secretary in writing.
 Membership in the Society may be suspended or terminated by vote of the Council for conduct adjudged to be detrimental to the interests of the Society.
 Failure to pay dues within the time set by the Council shall be deemed sufficient cause for suspension.
 In exceptional cases of financial difficulty, membership dues may be waived or reduced for one year upon individual request to the Secretary or Executive Officer.

 6. Organizational Membership

 The Council may establish classes of membership for corporations, publishers and non-profit organizations.
 The Council shall set the qualifications, dues and application procedure for each class of organizational membership in the Society.
-The Council also shall establish the benefits which accrue to organizational members.
+The Council also shall establish the benefits that accrue to organizational members.

 7. Quorum and Voting

-a.
-For purposes of all actions that require membership approval, a quorum shall consist of 5 percent of the entire membership.
+- For purposes of all actions that require membership approval, a quorum shall consist of 5 percent of the entire membership.

-b.
-Proxy voting is not permitted.
+- Proxy voting is not permitted.

 ARTICLE II.
 OFFICERS OF THE SOCIETY